mr-3/mrcube-en-docs/docs/source/tutorial.rst

 First, when the users click a right mouse button in the **Class Editor**, a popup menu is shown (:numref:`top-down-step2-1`).
 An RDFS class can be iserted by selecting **[Insert Class]** menu in the popup menu.

-In the example RDF document, **foaf:Person** class is the type of **bob:me** resource.
+In the example RDF(S) document, **foaf:Person** class is the type of **bob:me** resource.
 In |MR3|, a type of an RDF resource can be selected from classes in the Class editor.
 Therefore, in order to select the type of the RDF resource, **foaf:Person** class must be defined before creating the RDF resource by the top down method.

 .. _top-down-step2-1:
 .. figure:: figures/top-down-step2-1.png